ReyFScode/DSO-notes/Linux notes (integrate into other).md

 tricks:

  combining multi-command output in the same line, use **echo -n** e.g. `echo -n "$(pwd)" ; echo "/somefile"` to display the pwd + custom filename on the same line.

+add setfacl for adding access to a directory .../ file?